Why the EHAB platform?

 The EHAB platform throughout construction can help you avoid cancellation fees, provide better early warnings, help you re-price compensation events and also monitor and track the changing risk baseline of the project.
 This enables you to more proactively manage the risk and avoid costly delays.

-Utilising our QSRA function allows you to gain a larger contingency pot and ensure a more reasonble end date if there is that levell of flexibility in your project.
+Utilising our QSRA feature allows you to gain a larger contingency pot and ensure a more reasonble end date if there is that level of flexibility in your project.

 See Acumen Risk; Guide, Case Study